 A study shown by Survey Sparrow on Perceptual mapping relies heavily on data, and one effective way to gather this data is through surveys.
 With tools, survey creation becomes streamlined, allowing you to progress swiftly to the analysis and mapping phase.

-For instance, a question structure your survey to gather feedback on various attributes of products or brands.
+You can structure your survey to gather feedback on various attributes of products or brands.
 Participants can rate each attribute, providing insights into how they perceive several aspects of each item.

-For example, consider asking participants to rate Adidas products on a scale of 1 to 10based on attributes like comfort and design.
+For example, consider asking participants to rate Adidas products on a scale of 1 to 10 based on attributes like comfort and design.
 Respondents can quickly provide ratings for each attribute across multiple Adidas products using the Matrix question format.
 By repeating this process for other brands and products, you can collect comprehensive data on participants’ perceptions.

 Upon completing the survey, you will obtain scale values for each shoe and brand, reflecting participants’ ratings for attributes such as comfort and design.
 These data points can then be utilised to create perceptual maps, visually representing the positioning of assorted brands and products based on customer perceptions.